 - While the level of air travel has not returned to pre Covid-19 levels it is important to recognise that air travel will remain an important enabler for Orkney in terms of trade, tourism, health and leisure opportunities even within the paradigm of reducing the need to travel and climate change action. - The vision for the external air services is to secure lifeline services to meet the fundamental needs of Orkney to connect with other areas across Scotland, the rest of the UK, and globally.
 The network out of Kirkwall Airport is operated on a commercial basis, providing a frequent service to Aberdeen and Edinburgh, and thinner routes to Inverness, Sumburgh, Glasgow and the addition of a twice weekly connection to London Heathrow via Dundee. - A reliable and fit for purpose service is key, particularly for health, to Aberdeen but also to Glasgow, Edinburgh and Inverness. - A number of projects are in progress to drive the shift to low carbon aviation, including the Orkney Sustainable Aviation Test Environment (SATE) project. - The cost of air travel continues to be a concern for the travelling public, and for business.
 The Air Discount Scheme is available for leisure travel only, offering a 50% discount on the core air fare on eligible services.
 The aim of the scheme is to tackle the problem of high air fares in the most peripheral parts of the Highlands and Islands region to improve social inclusion in the areas it covers.
-It does not cover any visitor travel, NHS-funded trips or people travelling for the purposes of business.
+It does not cover any visitor travel, NHS-funded trips or people travelling on business. - Sustainable onwards travel has been established via the half hourly public bus service, providing a fast and frequent service into Kirkwall.